floybix/floybix.github.io/_posts/2014-10-15-learning-simple-sentences.md

 {% include JB/setup %}

-_In which I make an interactive demo of word sequence learning with HTM, with an eye to generalisation.
+_In which I make an interactive demo of word sequence learning with HTM, with an eye to how generalisation might happen.
 I find some generalisation through word representations mixing their feed-forward receptive fields.
-This happens due to biasing column activations to depolarised cells.
+This occurs because I bias column activations to depolarised cells.
 Of course this is only a superficial start at looking at generalisation._

-TODO - startup time!

 On [Rob Freeman's
 insistence](http://lists.numenta.org/pipermail/nupic-theory_lists.numenta.org/2014-October/001403.html)